Decennial Air Cruise: Background

 In 1928, when he was appointed General of the Air Force, Balbo was determined to make Italy the most advanced country in the world when it came to aviation.
 Being opposed to the stardom of individual pilots common at the time, he wanted each of them to develop a sense of belonging to a larger organization, the Air Force.

 Balbo was very fond of the United States, and was motivated to establish a "permanent link" between the Italian and the American aviation.
 He was "delighted" by the way he was received during his visit in 1929 and hoped to fly back there.

 Between 1928 and 1931, three Italian mass flights took place, one per year: across the Western Mediterranean, the Eastern Mediterranean, and one crossing the Southern Atlantic Ocean.

-The 1928 cruise featured 51 Savoia-Marchetti_S.59 bis flying boats, and was the first long flight with more than eight planes in formation.
-The planes, departing from Orbetello, made six stops: Elmas (Sardinia, Italy), Pollença (Balearic Islands, Spain), Los Alcázares (Spain), Berre (France) and Orbetello.
-The event resulted in international recognition, particularly in Spain and France.
-Multiple Savoia-Marchetti airplanes were bought worldwide, convincing Balbo of the commercial and publicity value of these undertakings.

-The aerial cruise to the Eastern Mediterranean in 1929 had an even wider publicity outcome, partially because of a picture of Balbo and Red Army officers saluting the Red Flag that widely circulated in the international press.
-The route was: Orbetello, Taranto, Athens, Istanbul, Varna (Bulgaria), Odessa (then Soviet Union), and the planes used this time were 40.

-Since 1929, the goal of Balbo was to cross the North Atlantic in formation, an enterprise considered not yet feasible at that time.
-As a preparatory step to eventually reach that goal, it was decided to organize a mass flight across the South Atlantic.

-In 1930 Italy organized the first of the two Atlantic cruises which made Balbo rise to international fame.
-This time Balbo led 12 aircraft and 50 men across the Southern Atlantic from Orbetello to Rio de Janeiro.
-Crossing the Southern Atlantic was considered easier because of more predictable weather patterns.
-The flight took place between 17 December 1930 and 15 January 1931, making the news worldwide.
-Balbo wrote an account of the expedition for the New York Times.

 Up to 1933, the history of transatlantic flights recorded only 28 successful attempts out of 78 to cross the Northern Atlantic, all of which individual flights.
 A mass formation crossing had never been tried before.
 The ten years anniversary of the March on Rome (1922–1932) was deemed by the Italian government the right occasion to attempt the mass flight, hence the expedition was dubbed Decennial Air Cruise.
 Although the organization of the flight took longer than expected, ending in 1933, the name was kept in celebration of another decennial, the establishment of the Royal Italian Air Force (1923–1933).